bypirob/airo/README.md

 Airo simplifies deploying your side-projects from your local computer to a self-hosted server using Docker, Docker Compose, SSH and Caddyfile.

 Airo helps you focus on building your product, not managing infrastructure.
 Kubernetes or a CI/CD pipeline are cool, but sometimes I just want to keep things simple in a single server.

+>  Managing a server is not that difficult, and for my side-projects is the best option.
+With Airo I've automated some steps as a proof of concept, and I'm really happy with the result.
+There are more processes that can be automated and added as a feature.

 ## Key features